 Pink diamonds are diamonds, so they have the same level of durability; with a rating of 10 on the Mohs Hardness Scale, a pink diamond engagement ring has no problem withstanding the test of time.

-Engagement Ring Settings for Pink Diamond
+Best Engagement Ring Settings for Pink Diamonds

 Pink diamonds make gorgeous engagement rings.
 Here are some settings to consider: